Rolling revisions up the tree 101: When, how and why

 On the other hand, it’s easy to think of a component or sub-assembly change, like a new motherboard or major mechanism redesign, that should be tracked at the product level.
 If a major redesign of an existing component inadvertently introduces a functional, reliability, or, in the worst case, safety issue, you really want to be able to distinguish which products contain the revised component and which don’t.

 You can’t follow a policy of always releasing a new revision of your top-level assemblies when you make a component-level change, but you also shouldn’t follow a policy of never doing so.

 In general, you should release a new revision of an assembly for the same reason you release a new revision of a component—when the change is significant enough that you may need a way to easily distinguish "before" from "after.”

-To get more precise, let’s talk terminology.
+To get more precise, let’s talk about terminology.

 Direct and indirect parents of components and subassemblies

-If you have a component that appears on the first-level BOM of an assembly, then that assembly is using the component directly and you can therefore call it a direct parent of the component.
+If you have a component that appears on the first-level BOM of an assembly, then that assembly is using the component directly and you can, therefore, call it a direct parent of the component.
 Conversely, an indirect parent is an assembly that contains a component by way of a subassembly.

 These classifications are not mutually exclusive.
 For heavily used components like fasteners, it’s possible for one assembly to be both a direct and indirect parent of the component.

 Major and minor revisions